ynux/snowflake_datavault/README.md

 ### Data Vault Metadata Design

 The *metadata columns* of the sats and hubs are designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM).
-For a minimal approach see [Kent Graziano's "Data Vault 2.0 Modeling Basics"](https://www.vertabelo.com/blog/data-vault-series-data-vault-2-0-modeling-basics/)
+For a minimal approach with the columns required by Data Vault 2.0 see [Kent Graziano's "Data Vault 2.0 Modeling Basics"](https://www.vertabelo.com/blog/data-vault-series-data-vault-2-0-modeling-basics/)

 The *metadata for hub and sat generation* is a simplified version of what TEAM uses.
-For the full beauty see the github repository.
+For the full beauty see the github repository (`ClassJsonHandling.cs`).

 ### Notes on the Code